boris-kz/CogAlg/README.md

 Subsequent cycles would compare 4D input patterns over increasing distance in each dimension, forming longer-range discontinuous patterns.
 These cycles can be coded as implementation shortcut, or discovered by core algorithm itself, which can adapt to inputs of any dimensionality.
 “Dimension” here is a parameter that defines external sequence and distance among inputs.
 This is different from conventional clustering, which treats both external and internal parameters as dimensions.

 However, average match in our space-time is presumably equal over all four dimensions.
 That means patterns defined in fewer dimensions will be biased by the angle of scanning, introducing artifacts.
-Hence, initial pixel comparison and inclusion into patterns should also be over 4D at once, or at least over 2D at once for images.
+Hence, initial pixel comparison and inclusion into patterns should also be over 4D at once, or at least over 2D at once for still images.
 This is a universe-specific extension of my core algorithm.

-I have POC code for basic 1D core algorithm: https://github.com/boris-kz/CogAlg/blob/master/line_POC.py, am currently working on its adaptation to process images: https://github.com/boris-kz/CogAlg/blob/master/frame_blobs_draft.py , https://github.com/boris-kz/CogAlg/blob/master/frame_draft.py.
+Accordingly, my code here consists of three levels:

+- 1D: [line_introductory.py](https://github.com/boris-kz/CogAlg/blob/master/line_introductory.py), which uses full variable names but is too long and dense to trace operations, and very similar but compressed and updated [line_POC.py](https://github.com/boris-kz/CogAlg/blob/master/line_POC.py), which works as intended but is not very useful in our 4D world.
+- 2D: [frame_draft.py](https://github.com/boris-kz/CogAlg/blob/master/frame_draft.py), which is meant as a stand-alone 2D algorithm but is not complete, [frame_blobs.py](https://github.com/boris-kz/CogAlg/blob/master/frame_blobs.py), which will be a model for corresponding components of 3D video algorithm, and [frame_dblobs.py](https://github.com/boris-kz/CogAlg/blob/master/frame_dblobs.py), which is simplified version for debugging, currently in progress.
+- 3D: [video_draft.py](https://github.com/boris-kz/CogAlg/blob/master/video_draft.py) for processing video: 2D + time.
+This algoruithm will hopefully be effective and scalable, but is currently less than 5% done.

-Initial testing could be recognition and automatic labeling of manually labeled images.
+This algorithm will be organically extended to process color images, audio, text, etc. Initial testing could be recognition and automatic labeling of manually labeled images, but it might better to start directly with video: still images are very poor representation of our 4D world.

-This algorithm will be organically extended to process colors, then video, then stereo video (from multiple confocal cameras).
-For video, level 2 will process consecutive frames and derive temporal patterns, and levels 3 and higher will process discontinuous 2D + time patterns.
-It should also extend to any type and scope of data.

-Suggestions and collaboration are most welcome, see last part of my intro on prizes.
+Suggestions and collaboration are most welcome, see [CONTRIBUTING](https://github.com/boris-kz/CogAlg/blob/master/CONTRIBUTING.md).